binary-com/deriv-api-docs/docs/core-concepts/api-calls-anatomy/index.md

   }
 }
 ```

-So based on the `msg_type` you get in the response, you can update your logic.

 ### The `req_id` Field

 This is the `Optional` passed to the `Request Data`, you can use it for `validation`, `synchronization`, `caching`, etc.